Riverbanks Zoo & Garden

 Meal times are a special experience at Riverbanks.
 All across the zoo you can register to view or help with feedings-- no VIP status required-- just sign up!
 Learn what sea lions, penguins, elephants, lorikeets and monkeys feast on, keeping them at top shape.
 But the ultimate up-close experience will get you eye-to-eye with a herd of giraffe.
 At Giraffe Overlook you can feed these patternista mammals everyday from 10 AM - 1:30 PM.
 It’s Riverbanks residents’ most popular attraction (they really love observing Homo Sapiens).

 When it’s time to wiggle, soar over the campus at Zip the Zoo; there’s seven treetop ziplines and a 1,000-foot flight over the Saluda River, but if you’re ready for some shade then hop the tram to the Botanical Gardens via an 800 ft. long bridge.
 Horticulture magazine named it one of the 10 Gardens That Inspire and HGTV called it one of the 20 Great Public Gardens across America.
 The Old Rose Garden is a classic with its world-renowned collection of antique Noisettes and Woodlands Walk is a real treat with its exposed stone ruins of an antebellum-era textile mill bordering a native forest.

 For nearly 50 years, Riverbanks Zoo & Garden has nurtured spaces for all living things creating diverse experiences for every visitor.
-It is one of the most “peopled” zoos in the county, twice named Travel Attraction of the Year by the SE Tourism Society, and an all around unparalleled experience for the whole family.
+It is one of the most “peopled” zoos in the country, twice named Travel Attraction of the Year by the SE Tourism Society, and an all-around unparalleled experience for the whole family.